This is my Covid pneumonia story and how the fruit of the Spirit has helped me through my journey.

 Cooking for the kids and family actually brings me joy.
 I love serving inviting dishes of nutritious foods on colorful table decor.
 It makes people happy to dig into a delicious plate of food.

-It’s a treat to sit down and enjoy a bowl or cup of colorful mixed fruit.
+Enjoying a bowl or cup of colorful mixed fruit that’s already been prepared is a treat.
 What makes it even more enjoyable is when you didn’t have to cut the fruit that went in it.
 Doing such treats for family and friends is fun.

 And I love baking and cooking with my grandchildren.
 They have so much fun mixing cake and pancake batter, pouring into a pan or onto a griddle.